Ready to Learn (grant program)

-The Ready-to-Learn (RTL) Act was a project funded by PBS and the Corporation for Public Broadcasting (CPB) to supply educational programming and materials for preschool and elementary school children.
+The Ready to Learn (RTL) Act was a project funded by the Department of Education through PBS and the Corporation for Public Broadcasting (CPB) to supply educational programming and materials for preschool and elementary school children.
 Created in 1992 and running until its termination in 2025, the Ready-To-Learn Act furthered the creation of the Ready-To-Learn programming block which provided eleven hours of educational programming throughout the day on the PBS channel.
 The initiative aimed to support low-income communities by providing educational content addressing social and emotional development as well as emphasizing language and cognitive skills for children ages 2–8 years old.